FlaveFlav20/Aruco/README.md

 # Aruco - LRE project

+## Spacework

 openCV version : 4.6.0

-This code allows to:
+## What does this code allow to do?

 - calibrate a camera with openCV
 - Use this calibration to get relative position of an arUco marker

-Missing:
 - Aruco markers generator
 - Chess table generator

-Each folder gets 2 constant file:
+## What does this code contain?
 - example.txt -> just giving an example
 - Explain.txt -> To explain each arguments